 I donate regularly to educational, hunger prevention, and various civil liberties organizations.
 The Red Cross gets donations to help in major disaster relief.

 I enjoy the results of gardening, but not the process.
-There is great peace for me to look at flowers in planters on the deck or perennials in the gardens around the house.
+There is great peace for me to look at flowers and perennials in the gardens around our home.